garbagetrash/morrogen/README.md

 worth of variety.
 (I could do 64... but honestly, why?)

 ## Build Environment
 Using CMake, so build as normal.
+Requires C++14 support from compiler, so think gcc 5+.

 ```bash
 $ mkdir build && cd build